hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

 * `cluster_ipv4_cidr` - (Optional) The IP address range of the Kubernetes pods in this cluster in CIDR notation (e.g. `10.96.0.0/14`).
 Leave blank to have one automatically chosen or specify a `/14` block in `10.0.0.0/8`.
-This field will only work for routes-based clusters, where `ip_allocation_policy` is not defined.
+This field will default a new cluster to routes-based, where `ip_allocation_policy` is not defined.

 * `cluster_autoscaling` - (Optional)
 Per-cluster configuration of Node Auto-Provisioning with Cluster Autoscaler to